hmadrigal/Hmb.ProcessRunner/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  echo <message>   Echos the first argument [] exit <exitCode>  Exits the application [default: 0] sleep <seconds>  Sleeps for the specified number of seconds [default: 1] env              Command to related to environmental variables
+  echo <message>    Echos the first argument [] exit <exitCode>   Exits the application [default: 0] sleep <seconds>   Sleeps for the specified number of seconds [default: 1] env               Command to related to environmental variables counter <number>  Command to count to the specified number [default: 2147483647] csv               Command to generate a CSV file
 ```

 ### Execute command without error